VoIP Resources VoIP Fundamentals VoIP Glossary

 If you still can’t find the right hold music or are lost among all the possibilities, you can create your own radio station that streams any music you’d like to your callers or upload your own MP3 files.

-OnSIP’s enhanced music on hold allows each user to select their own hold music, so each caller gets different tunes depending on who put them on hold or which menu they came in through.
-(You can even change your hold music for the holidays or for a special event!)
-You can also record a customized hold message to engage your callers while they’re waiting on the line.
-This presents a great opportunity to advertise additional features of your business or inform your audience of a special sale or promotion.
+OnSIP’s enhanced MOH allows each user to select their own audio stream, so each caller gets different tunes depending on who put them on hold or which menu they came in through.
+(You can even change your waiting music for the holidays or for a special event!)
+Check out our Knowledgebase to review our music on hold options, as well as the specifics for setting up custom music.